Table of Contents

 When industry trends are identified, they can then serve a greater industry purpose.
 For example, the insights from Shazam’s monitoring benefits not only Shazam in understanding how to meet consumer needs but also grant music executives and record label companies an insight into the pop-culture scene of the day.
 Data gathering and interpretation processes can allow for industry-wide climate prediction and result in greater revenue streams across the market.
 For this reason, all institutions should follow the basic data cycle of collection, interpretation, decision-making, and monitoring.

 3) Cost efficiency: Proper implementation of analytics processes can provide businesses with profound cost advantages within their industries.
 A recent data study performed by Deloitte vividly demonstrates this in finding that data analysis ROI is driven by efficient cost reductions.
 Often, this benefit is overlooked because making money is typically viewed as “sexier” than saving money.
 Yet, sound data analyses have the ability to alert management to cost-reduction opportunities without any significant exertion of effort on the part of human capital.

 A great example of the potential for cost efficiency through data analysis is Intel.
 Prior to 2012, Intel would conduct over 19,000 manufacturing function tests on their chips before they could be deemed acceptable for release.
 To cut costs and reduce test time, Intel implemented predictive data analyses.
 By using historic and current data, Intel now avoids testing each chip 19,000 times by focusing on specific and individual chip tests.
 After its implementation in 2012, Intel saved over $3 million in manufacturing costs.
 Cost reduction may not be as “sexy” as data profit, but as Intel proves, it is a benefit of data analysis that should not be neglected.

-4) Clear foresight: companies that collect and analyze their data gain better knowledge about themselves, their processes, and performance.
+4) Clear foresight: companies that collect and analyze their data gain better knowledge about themselves, their processes, and their performance.
 They can identify performance challenges when they arise and take action to overcome them.
 Data interpretation through visual representations lets them process their findings faster and make better-informed decisions on the company's future.